igorkry/tnt4j-streams/README.md

    * to build project run maven goals `clean package`
    * to make release assembly run maven goals `clean package javadoc:aggregate install`

+NOTE: to skip test phase from build using Eclipse it is recommended to set JRE VM argument `-Dmaven.test.skip=true` instead of using UI checkbox 'Skip Tests'.
+Turns out that those two are not quite same and Maven fails on modules test scope dependencies checking if UI checkbox 'Skip Tests' is used.

 Release assembly is built to `../build/tnt4j-streams` directory.

 NOTE: sometimes maven fails to correctly handle dependencies.
 If dependency configuration looks